StevenBlack/ghosts/README.md

     	Remove the file header from output? (default false) -o	Return the list of hosts? (default false)
-  -p	Return a plain output list of hosts, with no IP address prefix? (default false) -s	Sort the hosts? (default false)
+  -p	Return a plain output list of hosts, with no IP address prefix? (default false) -root
+    	Return the list of root domains and their tally (default false) -s	Sort the hosts? (default false)
   -stats
     	display stats? (default true)